 What is Thyroid Surgery?

 - Thyroid surgery, known as thyroidectomy, is an operation in which part or all of the thyroid gland is surgically removed.
 Thyroidectomy is performed for various reasons, including enlargement of the thyroid gland (known as goiter), or for cancerous or potentially cancerous tumors of the thyroid gland.
-For more information about the thyroid conditions that you might see a surgeon for, check out our Thyroid Conditions page.

 Preparing for surgery